0xpr03/service-daemon/README.md

-service-daemon is written in Rust, so you'll need to grab a [Rust installation](https://www.rust-lang.org/) in order to compile it. service-daemon compiles with Rust 1.41.1 or newer stable.
+service-daemon is written in Rust, so you'll need to grab a [Rust installation](https://www.rust-lang.org/) in order to compile it. service-daemon compiles with Rust 1.41.1 stable or newer.

 To build the backend in release mode: